 These seasonal changes in mood are directly related to the amount of sunlight they receive.
 The shorter days in January result in less sunlight triggering depression, and patients are often destabilized again with the increased daylight in May resulting in mania and hyperactivity.
 This has led some mental health professionals to refer to it as the “manic month of May”.

-Seasonal Bipolar Disorder or Seasonal Affective Disorder
+Is It Seasonal Bipolar or Seasonal Affective Disorder?

 Even if you experience severe depression during the winter, this does not necessarily mean that you are suffering from seasonal bipolar disorder.